kirkbushell/eloquence/README.md

 * UUIDModel trait added
 * CamelCaseModel trait added
 * Model class updated to use CamelCaseModel trait - deprecated, backwards-compatibility support only
-* Eloquence now its own namespace
+* Eloquence now its own namespace (breaking change)
+* EloquenceServiceProvider added use this if you want to overload the base model automatically (required for pivot model camel casing).

+#### 1.0.2

+* Relationships now support camelCasing for retrieval (thanks @linxgws)

 #### 1.0.1